CivicActions/ssp-toolkit/docs/ssp.md

 ##### Privacy

-LINCS does not share any collected information with any third parties.
+{{ organization_name }} does not share any collected information with any third parties.